netdata/netdata/collectors/ebpf.plugin/README.md

 There are more methods by which eBPF programs can activate but which are not currently supported, such as via uprobes which allow hooking into arbitrary user-space functions in a similar manner to kprobes.

-## Enable the collector on Linux
+## Manually enable the collector on Linux

 **The eBPF collector is installed and enabled by default on most new installations of the Agent**.
-The eBPF collector does not currently work with [static build installations](/packaging/installer/methods/kickstart-64.md), but improved support is in active development.
+The eBPF collector does not currently work with [static build installations](/packaging/installer/methods/kickstart-64.md) for kernels older than `4.11`, but improved support is in active development.

 eBPF monitoring only works on Linux systems and with specific Linux kernels, including all kernels newer than `4.11.0`, and all kernels on CentOS 7.6 or later.